gmrchk/cli-testing-library/readme.md

 ### spawn
 Similar to `execute`, it serves to run a command.
-However, instead of simply waiting for the program, it allows you to control it.
+However, instead of simply waiting for the program to finish, it allows you to control it.

 This should be used for most CLI commands that have interactive prompts as a part of the program.

 The function accepts three parameter:
 1. `runner` - the command used for running shell process, like `node`.
 2. `command` - any arguments provided to the runner, such as location of the file to execute.
 It can also contain any arguments or options you might wish to include for you CLI, like `./my-cli.js --help`.
 In combination with the `runner` it should be the way you would run your CLI.
-2. `runFrom` **optional** sub path to run the command from.
-The sub path is automatically relatives to the enclosed filesystem created.
+3. `runFrom` **optional** sub path to run the command from.
+The sub path is relative to the enclosed filesystem automatically created as part of each environment.

-The function return several bunch of methods to communicate/control the tested CLI program:
+The function return a bunch of methods to communicate/control the tested CLI program:
 * `wait` - wait for given amount of miliseconds.
 * `waitForText` - wait for given string in output received in `stdout` or `stderr` output of the CLI.
 For example, it can be used to wait for a certain question from the CLI.
 * `waitForFinish` - wait for the program to finish and exit.
 * `writeText` - input text into the program.
 It can be used to answer any text questions from the CLI.
-* `getStdout` - get the current array of text `stdout` lines.
+* `getStdout` - get the current array of text lines `stdout` lines.
 It can change all the way until the program has finished.
-* `getStderr` - get the current array of text `stderr` lines.
+* `getStderr` - get the current array of text lines `stderr` lines.
 It can change all the way until the program has finished.
 * `getExitCode` - get the exit code of a program.
 Usually if the value is `0`, the program finished successfully.
 If the program hasn't finished, the value is `null`.
 * `kill` - kill the program.
 * `debug` - enable logging of the running program into the console where the test is running.
 As name suggest, this is only for debugging purposes.